denzelxav/Plantfolio/README.md

         * Adding notes: type your own notes in the corresponding box.
         * Information: read the text in the plant view for the current information of the plant.

-* Watering all plants: in the main or 'All Plants' window, press 'Water all'
+* Watering all plants: in the main or 'All Plants' window, press 'Water all'.
+* Viewing all plants: press 'All plants'
+    * Viewing a plant: select a plant and press 'View plant'
+    * Sorting the plants: choose the criteria to sort by and tick the 'Reverse' box when needed.

 ## Use case example